What is a good PSAT score?

 Good PSAT score:

 As mentioned in the beginning, a good PSAT score is dependent on the test-taker.
-As the purpose of PSAT is the practice of the SAT exam, a good PSAT score depends on what a student wants.
+As the purpose of PSAT is the SAT exam practice, a good PSAT score depends on what a student wants.
 So he only wants to achieve a good SAT score or if he/she wants to gain a scholarship.

 There are three ways to determine a good PSAT score: